NiclO1337/pp4-banana-palace/README.md

 Outdated content but Shaun is amazing at explaining things.
 Specifically used for urls and views.

-- Django tutorial by [John Codemy.com](https://www.youtube.com/watch?v=Alua227cOmY)<br>
+- Django tutorial by [Hana Belay](https://dev.to/earthcomfy/django-user-profile-3hik)<br>
-Specifically used for extending user model and creating account page.
+How to extend user model and update account information.

 [Back to top](#table-of-contents)